 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

 Sometimes you come across a blog that has a style completely different from your own but still you find it incredibly inspiring.
 So inspiring, you think of it often, and though you don't wish to replicate her style, it affects how you shop, and how you think about clothing.
 That's how I feel about Stephanie Hoff Clayton.

 I originally found Stephanie's blog a bit ago when she had a separate personal style blog and was amazed by her carefully edited style.
 She focuses on shapes, drape, and silhouettes more than separates.
 Her wardrobe is primarily black which better showcases the architecture of the clothing.
 Graphic, modern, clean, unique – all words I would use to describe Stephanie's personal style.

 But Stephanie is not a just fashion blogger, but an artist.
 Her fashion is just one way of expressing her art.
 Stephanie states on her personal site, “I am concerned with structure, texture, imperfection and, ultimately, the order of things seen and unseen.”
-While this is seen through her encaustic paintings, pastels, and watercolors, it is also seen on her blog Odyssey Home via her fashion choices and interest in home decor and design.
+While this is seen through her encaustic paintings, pastels, and watercolors, it is also seen on her blog Odyssey Home (now defunct) via her fashion choices and interest in home decor and design.